o3de/o3de.org/content/docs/user-guide/interactivity/input/_index.md

 #### Creating Input Devices {#input-intro-creating-input-devices}

-You can create and implement new types of input devices by inheriting from `AzFramework::InputDevice` and creating or destroying instances of the new class as required\.
-For examples, see the [Configuring your Project for Virtual Reality](/docs/userguide/vr/configuring.md), which define and create new types of input devices that inherit from `AzFramework::InputDevice`\.
-Their code is located at the O3DE directory locations `\dev\Gems\Oculus` and `\dev\Gems\OpenVR`, respectively\.
+You can create and implement new types of input devices by inheriting from `AzFramework::InputDevice` and creating or destroying instances of the new class as required.

 The implementation details of each input device differ depending on the device type and operating system\.
 However, almost all devices follow a similar pattern\.
 They use an OS\-specific API to obtain raw input data for each frame and then update all the device's associated input channels accordingly\.